-For the fiscal year ended December 31, 2012, the Fund earned an annual total return, including reinvestment of distributions, of 4.9 percent.
+For the fiscal year ended December 31, 2013, the Fund earned an annual total return, including reinvestment of distributions, of 3.9 percent.
 Total cash distributions of \$0.85 per unit were paid during the year.
-The net asset value decreased slightly from \$12.42 per unit as at December 31, 2011 to \$12.15 per unit as at December 31, 2012 as cash distributions were in excess of the increase in net assets from operations.
-Due to the low level of volatility in the Canadian Utilities and Telecommunication Services companies for the majority of the period, the Strathbridge Selective Overwriting (see "The Fund") activity, which generated a net realized gain on options of \$0.02 per unit, was limited to select holdings as the lower volatility did not compensate the Fund enough to justify this activity.
+The net asset value decreased 3.1 percent from \$12.15 per unit at December 31, 2012 to \$11.77 per unit at December 31, 2013 as cash distributions were in excess of the increase in net assets from operations.
+The Strathbridge Selective Overwriting (see "The Fund") activity generated a net realized gain on options of \$0.09 per unit over this period.
 For a more detailed review of the operations of the Fund, please see the Results of Operations and the Portfolio Manager Report sections.